LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/administration/update.md

   order: 1
 ---

-The way you can update Lychee depends of how you did your installation:
+The way you can update Lychee depends on how you did your installation:

 * If you used Docker, go to [Using Docker compose](#using-docker-compose)
 * If you used the release channel (downloading a zip file), go to [Update manually](#update-manually)